KoenDR06/WhatsappStats/README.md

 - Most used words
 - Locations
 - Polls
+- Different types of export formats

 ### What's not supported yet
 - Conversation detection
 - Contacts
 - Pings
-- Live locations
-- Message formats that are not `M`/`DD`/`YY`, `HH`:`MM` - `SENDER`: `MESSAGE`

 ### What's not possible to support
 - Replies.
-This is simply because the 'Export Chat' option does not write down if the message replies to something, there's nothing I can do about that.
+This is because the 'Export Chat' option does not record if the message replies to something.
+- Reaction.
+This is because the 'Export Chat' option does not record if the message has been reacted to.

 # Usage